Help your teens before they help themselves

 Many of these overdoses are linked to pharmaceutical-grade fentanyl that is diverted onto the streets and consumed unknowingly by those with addictions and recreational users alike.
 However, illicit fentanyl produced in clandestine labs is also responsible for causing overdose deaths.

-Our Get Help section offers links to a variety of resources to help you and your family find the right kind of help for fentanyl abuse.
+DFK offers links to resources in your region to help you and your family find the right kind of help for fentanyl abuse.

 Sedatives/Central Nervous System (CNS) Depressants